Drive Disqualified – No Order Against Licence

 It was crucial for our client not have a further licence suspension.
 His business was already suffering significantly due to his loss of licence as he was unable to perform normal business roles.
 We had to establish before the court that the offending was a one-off incident.
 We gathered references from the employees confirming that our client has not been using a vehicle at work.
 Letters from the business accountant also confirmed that the business was indeed going through financial hardships.

-The court was convinced that a further licence suspension was unnecesary.
-Our client received a modest fine but no order was made against his licence.
+The court was convinced that a further licence suspension was unnecessary.
+Our client received a modest fine for the charge of Drive Disqualified but no order was made against his licence.